cecmahumane/ecommerce-api-using-tdd/README.md

 ## 🧐 About <a name = "about"></a>
 The purpose of this project is to build an e-commerce REST API using our knowledge of server side development.

-This project required that I build a fully-functioning e-commerce application REST API that allows users to perform various CRUD operations such as registering an account, browsing products for sale, etc.
+This project required that I build a fully-functioning e-commerce application REST API that allows users to perform various CRUD operations such as registering an account, signing in, browsing products for sale, making orders, and checking their order history.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [deployment](#deployment) for the link to the live application.

 ### Prerequisites
-Before anything remember to install all the dependencies using
+Before doing anything remember to install all the dependencies using

 ```
 npm install